 Civil society appears operationally and in policy terms independent of companies and government (see Requirement 1.3 above).
-MSI Integrity’s 2015 report Protecting the Cornerstone raised concerns over the potential lack of independence of labour union representatives on the NSWG as civil society representatives.
+MSI Integrity’s 2015 report, “Protecting the Cornerstone,” Note: insert reference if available online or by request raised concerns over the potential lack of independence of labour union representatives on the NSWG as civil society representatives.
 There is no indication that these concerns were echoed by local civil society.
 It is clear from the definition of civil society in the memorandum of understanding that labour unions are considered representatives of civil society in the Nigerian context.

 Possible conflicts of interest are treated in detail in section 6.3 of the NSWG Board Charter for all NSWG members.
 Section 2.2 of the Charter also includes provisions for members’ general conduct, including a requirement for disclosure of any conflict of interest.
 NSWG members’ qualification criteria also require them to be able to “contribute an independent view”.
 There do not appear to be publicly voiced concerns that the civil society representative on the NSWG or the other representatives on the Civil Society Steering Committee may not be independent or have any potential conflicts of interest.

 Industry representation: As with civil society, there are no provisions in the NEITI Act or the NSWG Board Charter related to the specific number of NSWG seats allocated to industry representation.
 While Article 5.2 of the NEITI Act requires that industry representatives on the NSWG be selected from the extractive industries, there is no specific provision for NSWG industry members to represent the diversity of commodities produced in Nigeria.
 Rather, as discussed in 1.2 above, the rotating Chair of the OPTS has been consistently appointed to represent all of the private sector.
-Meanwhile the mining perspective has been represented through the personal experience of individual NSWG members or through the industry experts but not, strictly, through representatives of the constituency as such.
+Meanwhile, the mining perspective has been represented through the personal experience of individual NSWG members or through the industry experts but not, strictly, through representatives of the constituency as such.
 To the extent that the Chair of the main representative organisation for the sector can be said to represent its members, this arguably changed with the appointment of the Chair of the Miners’ Association of Nigeria to the NSWG in 2016.

 The right of industry to appoint its own officials and representatives is recognised in the draft memorandum of understanding between companies and the NSWG, however this right is limited to the newly created Company Forum.
 The memorandum recognises “the desirability of pluralistic and diverse representation” among its members (article 3.1b).
 The members of the Forum’s executive committees are appointed following nomination by their respective trade associations, of which there are four.
 Companies that are not affiliated with the four constituent industry associations are able to join the forum upon request, but cannot, under article 2.2.1 of the draft memorandum, form part of the executive committee of the Forum.